Split Conformal Prediction and Non-Exchangeable Data: Experiments

-Consider predicting three distinct financial time series: Euro spot exchange rate (\texttt{eurusd}), Brent crude oil future (\texttt{bcousd}) and S\&P 500 stock index future (\texttt{spxusd}).
-Minute-by-minute prices are available from HistData \cite{histdata}.
-The data should be understood from a buyer's perspective, with the typical spread between bid and ask not being too large in general, but with occasional periods of high volatility.
-As series of prices are highly nonstationary in general, we compute linear returns by dividing a price at time $t$ by the preceding price, at $t-1$, and subtracting 1 from the result.
-Augmented Dickey-Fuller tests show the resulting series is sufficiently stationary.
-On the other hand, assessing $\beta$-mixing is more delicate \cite{estimating-beta-mixing, khaleghi2021inferring}.
-However, previous works in the financial literature have argued that the autocorrelation of time series similar to the ones we consider have quickly vanishing autocorrelation \cite{cont2010stylized}, which we take as a reasonable indicator of $\beta$-mixing.
+Further, Figure~\ref{fig:cp_test_set-alpha_0.1-n1_1000-n2_15000-n3_15000-lags_10} shows the empirical coverage for a gradient boosting model over a thousand simulations with $n_{\train}=1000$, $n_{\cal}=n_{\test}=15\,000$ and $\delta_{\cal}=\delta_{\test}=0.005$.
+Note the empirical coverage revolves around the prescribed iid level $0.9$, and it remains above the worst-case theoretical bound, which decreases with the dependence level $1-p$.

-We performed online conformal prediction over a sliding window of 1000 training points, 500 calibration points and 1 single test point for the entire year of 2021, each point corresponding to a minute.
-Figure~\ref{fig:cp_test_point-real} shows the daily marginal coverage (\ref{goal_1}) of the method from Mondays through Thursdays, as market operation is limited in other days of the week.
-The dashed black line represents the \iid{} nominal coverage of 90\% and the dashed orange one the marginal coverage over the entire year.
-For all three time series, marginal coverage is slightly below 90\%, but never drastically so.
-It is possible to use the guarantees provided in Section \ref{sec:betamixingresults} to adjust the quantile according to the desired nominal levels.
+\textit{Example 4 (Financial time series)} We study split CP's performance on three real-world time series: the euro spot exchange rate (\texttt{eurusd}), Brent crude oil future (\texttt{bcousd}) and S\&P 500 stock index future (\texttt{spxusd}).
+Minute-by-minute data is retrieved directly from \citet{histdata} via an open-source API \citep{histdata-api}.
+We compute linear returns by dividing a price at minute $t$ by the price at minute $t-1$ and subtracting $1$.
+Due to market closures, Fridays and Sundays were discarded.
+We use gradient boosting to predict the price at time $t$ using the prices at times $t-11,\ldots,t-1$.
+Then, we apply online conformal prediction over a sliding window of $1000$ training points, $500$ calibration points and $1$ single test point for the entire year of 2021.
+Figure~\ref{fig:marginal_coverage-financial_data} shows the daily coverage of split CP.
+The dashed black line represents the iid nominal coverage of 90\% and the dashed orange one the marginal coverage over the entire year.
+Marginal coverage is slightly below 90\%, but never drastically so.